 8) Be sure to keep your puppy’s vaccinations current.
 Common dog illnesses are generally easy to prevent, but very hard to cure.
 Your puppy will have been wormed and given his first puppy shots.
 While serious reactions to vaccines are rare, toy dogs are more prone to a reaction than larger breed dogs.
 As a preventive measure, we give children’s Benadryl liquid, 1 mg per pound (0.4 cc per pound) before vaccines and limit our vaccines as much as possible (e.g., if your veterinarian agrees, choose a 5 way combo instead of a 7 way combo and delay any other needed vaccines such as rabies as long as possible).
 Please click here to see more information on vaccinations.
 Maternal antobiodies may interfere with early vaccinations, so it’s important that follow up puppy vaccinations be given every 3 weeks until after 16 weeks of age.
 You should also have a stool sample checked periodically for worms.
 If your puppy is listless or refuses food for more than 24 hours, take him/her to a veterinarian immediately.
 If your puppy has a sharp, persistent whine indicating pain, experiences a drastic weight loss, exhibits signs of dehydration, has diarrhea for more than 48 hours, or is injured, please consult your veterinarian.
 (Please see special page on hypoglycemia and intestinal infections).

-9) House training: Poms are very smart and easy to house train if you are strict and persistent in your method.
-Do not allow the puppy to wander the house unless someone is watching him every second.
+9) House training: Poms are smart and easy to house train if you are strict and persistent in your method.
+Do not allow your puppy to wander the house unless someone is watching him every second.
 When he cannot be watched, place him in his playpen or crate (you can also use a laundry room, bathroom, etc with puppy pads on the floor).
 No, this is not cruel.
 Dogs do not resent being confined for the night and for limited times during the day.
 In time, your puppy will actually enjoy his playpen or crate as his den.
-Take him outside in the morning, after meals, and after naps.
+If you are training to outdoor potty, take him outside first thing in the morning, after meals, and after naps.
 Praise him when he eliminates correctly.
 If you see him squatting or hunching his back to eliminate in the house, tell him loudly and sharply, “NO!”
-Take him outside and praise him when he eliminates correctly.
+Take him outside (or to his puppy pad) and praise him when he eliminates correctly.
 If he does manage to eliminate in the house, clean the spot with an enzyme cleaner or he will be attracted to it again.
-See potty training information for further details.
-Note that we DO NOT recommend a litter pan for puppies because they can swallow it resulting in an intestinal impaction.
+Note that we DO NOT recommend a litter pan for puppies because they can swallow it resulting in intestinal impaction.

 10) Breeding: It is not recommended that you breed your dog unless you intend to devote a lot of time and research to this endeavor.
 A litter is time consuming, and can be very costly if something goes wrong.
 Pomeranians often have trouble in whelping.
 Inexperience on the part of the “breeder” can result in loss of the litter, mother, or both.
 Once a litter is whelped, it should not be left for more than a few hours at a time.
 A healthy puppy can suddenly experience hypoglycemia, have a blocked bowel, or be injured.
 Constant attention is required.
 The mother will also shed her nice coat after a litter and will not look as attractive.
 Your male dog will make a much better pet if he is not allowed to breed.
 Male dogs that are used for breeding are very difficult to house train because they have the natural instinct to mark their territory with urine.
 They will also wander more often.
 Having a healthy litter can be very rewarding, but can also be tragic if the proper precautions are not taken.
 It is recommended that pet dogs be spayed or neutered.